You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 The other day I spotted a brand called Yu-Be that claims to a number-one-best-seller in Japan with little more than glycerin as the active ingredient.
 Now, I regard glycerin as the cosmetic equivalent of wearing a t-shirt in winter.
 It's better than nothing, but not exactly a heavy gun in terms of protection.
 Still, there was something about Yu-Be that stopped me in my tracks.
-Then Mary Beth left a comment on a review of a Tilvee cream saying she avoids glycerin at all costs.
+Then Mary Beth left left a comment on a review of a Tilvee cream saying she avoids glycerin at all costs.
 I checked Truth In Aging's posts and found that they could be summed up as contradictory.
 I was going to have to find out more about glycerin.

 Now here's what's confusing about glycerin.
 The most commonly stated claim about glycerin is that it helps the skin attract and retain moisture.
 Then the next thing that you'll read is that glycerin draws moisture from your own dermis up to your epidemis.
 Your skin might feel moisturized, but you have just borrowed from Peter to pay Paul and ultimately it will get dryer.
 I also found plenty of references claiming that in order for glycerin to attract water from the atmosphere, humidity must be higher than 70%.
 Glycerin may work in Singapore (when I was there, humidity was 96%), but isn't going to be much use in a dry New York winter.
 My t-shirt analogy was beginning to hold up.